 What you can do in a hard market when you are seeing rates increase?

-While you will most likely need to be prepared for some rate increases due to the insurance industry’s hard market, there are several things you can do to help minimize the impact until the cycle turns back to a soft market:
+While you will most likely need to be prepared for some rate increases due to the insurance industry’s hard market, there are several things you can do to help minimize the impact of the more stringent underwriting criteria your company will face:

-- Because the market and underwriters are becoming more restrictive it is imperative that as a company you are more involved with your safety programs.
+- Because the market and underwriters are becoming more restrictive, it is imperative that a company’s management is involved with and committed to its safety programs.

-- Take a more active, strategic approach to managing your company’s risks and claim activity.
+- Take a more active and strategic approach to managing your company’s risks and insurance claims.

 - Start your insurance renewal process earlier, both on a commercial and personal level.

-- Be even more cognizant of your company’s financials – most insurers are looking at whether bills are being paid on time and many carriers are using third party companies to conduct credit scores.
+- Be even more cognizant of your company’s financials – most insurers are looking at whether bills are being paid on time and many insurers are using third party services to conduct credit scores.

 For more information or questions on the insurance industry’s hard market, please contact me at email@example.com.